 No. Your pet is enrolled for its life with a SmartTag microchip.

 The International Standard Organization (ISO) is the universal standard for Microchips.
 The frequency these chips are set to/read at is about 134.2 khz.
-Our microchips are compliant with ISO11784/785 and the 2.12*12mm and were approved by ICAR.
+Our microchips are approved by ICAR, ISO11784/785 compliant and part of the AAHA National Database.

 A microchip will normally last the lifetime of your pet because it is composed of biocompatible materials that will not degenerate over time.
 The SmartTag microchip has a antiâ€“migration feature to help ensure the chip stays where itâ€™s implanted.
 Also, since microchips require no power source and have no moving parts, thereâ€™s nothing that can wear out and need to be replaced.
 Pet owners can also check to make sure their petâ€™s microchip is still working by asking a vet to scan it during their petâ€™s next checkup.
 Register your petâ€™s microchip in a national pet recovery database with SmartTag with your contact information, so you can be contacted when your lost pet is found.
 Also, remember to keep your contact information up to date whenever you move or change phone numbers.
 This is a lifetime registration that requires no fees to update any of your contact information.